ttscoff/reiki/README.md

         -a SECONDS  Prompts run default result after SECONDS -q      Run quietly (use first match in case of multiples) -d      Output debug info

+### Bash completion

+There's an experimental completion function available for Bash in the reiki.completion.bash file.
+It mostly works for me, but has some issues and isn't terribly necessary with something that takes shortcuts and fuzzy matches anyway...